joekrom/converterservices/README.md

 # converterservices

-In this project a bunch of tools, especially for XML publication, is collected and wrapped in a Java toolbox for simple access.
+In this project a set of wrapper for the conversion of commonly used data formats (csv, json, excel, xml)

-The list of supported tools contains
+The list of supported steps contains

 * Saxon XSLT
 * Saxon XQuery